react18-tools/turborepo-template/README.md

 This template is based on one of the official Turbo Repo starters but comes with a plethora of additional features specifically designed for developing and publishing JavaScript/TypeScript libraries, especially for React 18.

-To get started, simply click on the `"Use this template"` button to create a new repository based on this template, \*\*update [`sripts/rebrand.config.json`](./scripts/rebrand.config.json) if required, and install dependencies(Will automatically trigger rebrand.js).
+To get started, simply click on the `"Use this template"` button to create a new repository based on this template, \*\*update [`sripts/rebrand.config.json`](./scripts/rebrand.config.json) if required, and install dependencies(Will automatically trigger rebrand.ts).
 Customize it according to your requirements for your next JavaScript/TypeScript/React/Next.js library or project.

 For detailed instructions and a checklist, please refer to [TODO.md](./TODO.md).